Filippo Palizzi: Biography

+Animal subjects after Filippo Palizzi, etching by Francesco Di Bartolo, Naples, c.
+1860.

+In 1861, Palizzi was also the first President of the Società Promotrice di Belle Arti in Naples, which promoted contemporary art and public exhibitions beyond the traditional academic framework.

 His brother Nicola died in 1870, followed by Francesco Paolo in 1871.
 For a time, this made him solitary and grumpy, but he was able to travel to Vienna in 1873, where he was one of the judges at the World's Fair.
 Five years later, Francesco De Sanctis, the Minister of Public Education, convinced him to become President of the Academy and bring its teaching methods up to date.
 The administration there was in disarray, but he managed to restore order, introduce new subjects, and hire new teachers.
 Exhausted by his efforts, he submitted his resignation in 1880.
 It was accepted the following year.

 Later in 1881, upon the recommendation of Domenico Morelli, he was named the first Director of the new Industrial Arts Museum, where he established a ceramics workshop.
 He held that position until 1891, when the new Minister of Education, Pasquale Villari, talked him into reassuming the office of Academy President for five years.
-In 1896, his contract was renewed for an additional five years, but he died in the latter part of 1899.
+In 1896, his contract was renewed for an additional five years, but he died in the latter part of 1899, in Naples.

 Shortly before his death, he donated 120 of his works, as well as some by Nicola and Francesco Paolo, to the gallery at the Academy.
 His paintings may also be seen at the Galleria Nazionale d'Arte Moderna, and the Museo di Capodimonte, among others.